VladislavAntonyuk/vladislavantonyuk.github.io/README.md

 ### Hi there 👋 I'm Vladislav

-I am a Senior software engineer at DataArt, Microsoft MVP, and maintainer of .NET MAUI Community Toolkit.
+I am a .NET Expert at DataArt, Microsoft MVP, PhD, and maintainer of .NET MAUI Community Toolkit.

 📫 You can reach me at https://vladislavantonyuk.github.io